 So, information, yes you can get lots of free information out there, but when it comes down to it, it’s the implementation that makes a big difference.

-So, you could buy my book, which will be available September/October time 2018 (get on the VIP Wait List here!) the investment will be around 10/15 quid.
+So, you could buy my book, the investment will be around 10/15 quid.
 There’s a lot of great information in there, but I also know that for a lot of people, they will say well, okay, how do I implement this and that’s when you think about potentially working with me in my programs.

 But, can you see information is really useful and it will get you to a certain point, but then it’s the implementation that makes the biggest difference.